Salah856/AWS_WhitePapers_Summary/ML_Best_Practices_Healthcare.md

 - Commercial — Use cases include predicting healthcare providers with relevant patient bases, identifying next best action for sales and marketing, annotation and management of existing promotional materials, and so on.

+- Post-market surveillance and patient support — Use cases include forecasting patient cost, automation of adverse event detection from social media or call centers, patient outcome prediction, and so on.